 ansimotd: Retro ANSI Art for Your Terminal

-I built a little shell script called ansimotd that displays random ANSI art whenever you open a terminal.
+I built a CLI tool called ansimotd that displays random ANSI art whenever you open a terminal.

 ansimotd example